How Bookies Know You’re Arbing

 Analysing Bet Timing

-• Bets timed with use of automation tools
+• Bets timed with the use of automation tools

 Player Profiling